raspberrypilearning/networking-lessons/DHCP (Dynamic Host Configuration Protocol)/README.md

 - Use other Raspberry Pi's to get IP addresses from the server
 - Testing the network

+## Resources

+For the majority of the lesson, it is suggested that work is carried out by students in pairs.
+The Ethernet hub or switch should remain completely isolated without any Ethernet cables connecting it into the main school network.

+- A Raspberry Pi per pair of students;
+- An Ethernet cable per pair;
+- NOOBS SD card with Raspbian installed per pair;
+- A keyboard and mouse connected to the RPi per pair;
+- A monitor connected to the RPi per pair;
+- An Ethernet hub or switch with enough ports to connect all the RPis;
+- A set of cards with a selection of numbers on them (starter activity)
+- A piece of paper and a pen or pencil (starter activity)

 ## Lesson introduction

 Firstly go over the concept of a computer *server*.
 A server is essentially a computer who's main purpose is to provide a service.
 A web server, for instance, provides the *service* of transmitting web pages, images and files to you over the Internet.
 A Minecraft server provides the service of preserving the 3D world, remembering what blocks are where and allowing the players to see each other.
 Servers are computers that are dedicated to a task (but they can be dedicated to more than one).